...and, keep the newsletters simple.

 I put “free” in quotes, because your attention is precious, not free and if I force you to exchange your email address for my webinar, then you “paid” for the webinar with your email address.
 The payment is steep: you had to contend with ongoing emails from me, that tried to sell you on various products & services.

-Years later, as I transitioned towards authentic marketing, I deleted 90% of that email list, and only kept those who had recently opened my emails.
+Years later, as I transitioned towards authentic marketing, I deleted 90% of that email list, and only kept those who had recently engaged with my emails.

 I noticed that the people who inadvertently “subscribed” to my email list — when they registered for my "free" webinars — were by and large not opening my ongoing emails.

-Industry-wide email open rates are only about 20%… and yet those of us using “lead magnets” were getting only 10–20% open rates.
+Average email open rates are about 21%… and yet those of us using “lead magnets” were getting only 10–17% open rates.
 Dismal.

 Realizing that the majority of my email “subscribers” (I put that in quotes because they didn’t intend to subscribe) did not look forward to my emails, no matter how well-written they were, was demoralizing.